cmcghee92/Jocelyn_fork/README.md

 # Project Compassion Powershell Project

 ## Overview
-This project is a PowerShell script designed to help non-profit organizations track donations and generate thank-you letters or emails to donors
+This project is a PowerShell script designed to help non-profit organizations analyze donations and generate custom notification letters for current or upcoming donation campaigns that can be mailed to previous donors.

 ## Features
-- **Generate Thank-You Letters**: Automatically generate personalized thank-you letters for donors.
+- **Autogenerate custom letters**: Automatically generate personalized thank-you letters for donors.
-- **Send Thank-You Emails**: Send personalized thank-you emails to donors using SMTP.
 - **Integrate with Online Platforms**: Fetch and process donation data from online platforms using APIs.

 ## Prerequisites